 Intel has engaged with a number of major manufacturers of thermal / voltage sensors to provide devices for the SST bus.
-Please contact your Intel Field Sales representative for the current list of manufacturers and visit their web sites or local sales representatives for a part suitable for your design.
+Contact your Intel Field Sales representative for the current list of manufacturers and visit their web sites or local sales representatives for a part suitable for your design.

-7.3 Intel[®] QST Configuration & Tuning
+7.3 Intel® QST Configuration and Tuning